-Children's well-being report captures Australia's growing inequalityMarch 15th, 2013 by Reema Rattan in Health /
+Children's well-being report captures Australia's growing inequalityMarch 15, 2013 by Reema Rattan in Medicine & Health / Health

 Around one in six Australian children live below the poverty line, according to a report released today by the Australian Research Alliance for Children & Youth (ARACY).
 While the rates have improved since the first such report was released in 2008, Australia ranks 26th out of the 34 OECD countries for this measure.